 NOC Code: 6541, 4311 - **Wage data rounded down to the nearest dollar.
 Local (or regional) income may vary.
 Last updated on Dec.
 15, 2019.

 Did you know that the policing community will experience the largest recruitment effort over the next few years because of retirement trends and an increase in the number of positions to be filled?
-If you’re interested in joining the legal field, and more specifically the police force, then the Police Foundations program will help you launch your new career in the industry.
+If you’re interested in joining the policing and security field then the Police Foundations program at triOS will help you launch your new career.

 Students enrolled in the program receive: